MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

     ![manageNugetPackages](../media/manage-nuget-packages.png)

-You are all set to use and build against the WebView2 API.
-Press F5 to build and run the sample app.
-You should see an app displaying an empty window.
+You are all set to start developing applications using the WebView2 API.
+Choose F5 to build and run the project.
+The running project displays an empty window.

 ![emptyApp](media/wpf-gettingstarted-blank.png)